christgf/donut/README.md

                     +=0.04rz+=0.02
 ```

-Run with `go run donut.go` - requires ANSI- or VT100-like terminal emulation.
+The animation requires ANSI- or VT100-like terminal emulation.

 The math is beautifully explained [here](https://www.a1k0n.net/2011/07/20/donut-math.html).